veeto

 Summary

-Senator Weber Pierson's legislation establishes a Bureau for Descendants of American Slavery within California's Department of Justice, creating a framework to address historical property takings and provide reparative remedies for descendants of enslaved persons.
-The bureau, led by a Senate-confirmed director appointed by the Attorney General, encompasses four specialized divisions focused on genealogy, property reclamation, education and outreach, and legal affairs.
+Senator Weber Pierson's legislation establishes the Bureau for Descendants of American Slavery within California's Department of Justice to verify eligibility and administer reparative programs for descendants of enslaved persons.
+The Bureau, led by a Senate-confirmed director appointed by the Attorney General, would comprise four specialized divisions to handle different aspects of the reparations process.

 Key Dates